 In a little valley set apart from the outer world, as if nature had conceived the perfect distance and multi-faceted veils to protect one of the last enclaves of paradise on earth from the irrevocable encroachment of civilization, such a story begins.

-To the East, the straits, a barricade between the mainland—enshrouded in fog and mist, spreading, separating, rising through valleys cut off by great turbulent rivers racing from out of mountain range after mountain range, and finally the rock-peaked glacial divide.
+To the East, the straits, a barricade separating the mainland—enshrouded in fog and mist, spreading, rising through valleys cut off by turbulent rivers racing from out of mountain range after mountain range, rising to the rock-peaked glacial divide;

 To the West, the open Pacific.

-It begins, this coastal isolation hardly to be imagined today, with the rains—encircling and yet remaining at the periphery of the valley—and with the towering black clouds of the rainforests enveloping the coast—so dark, encircling and yet remaining at the periphery of the valley—so dark, so impenetrable, so wet, that the civilized folk on the other side of the divide visiting, (until recently, until the great change—the heat, melt, and dry), would feel the reproductive spores of life embed themselves in crevices, between fingers and toes, and bones aching with damp, would beat a hasty retreat from nature.
+It begins, this coastal isolation, with the rains—the towering black clouds of the fabled rainforests enveloping the coast—so dark, so impenetrable, so wet, that the civilized folk on the other side of the divide visiting would feel the reproductive spores of life embed themselves in crevices, between fingers and toes, and bones aching with damp, would beat a hasty retreat from nature.

 In the beginning, there were trees, ancient and massive, and the people of the valley saw the trees and said they were good.

 Then came people from across the sea who cut down all the trees on the mountains, saw the money they made, and said it was good.

 Time passed.
 Fortunes were made and fortunes were lost.
 The Great Depression and the wars came and went.
 The land was passed from hand to hand, people settled in the Valley, and where there was no value, the land was abandoned.